I Got a Wage Garnishment Notice. What Should I Do First?

 What a wage garnishment notice is

-A wage garnishment is a court order that directs your employer to withhold part of your wages and send that money to a creditor who has obtained a judgment against you.
-In most states, the creditor has to first sue you, get a judgment, and then file a separate process to garnish your wages.
-There are exceptions for certain debts, including federal student loans, federal taxes, and child support, where some collection can happen without a court judgment.
+A wage garnishment is a court order.
+It tells your boss to hold back part of your wages.
+That money goes to a creditor who has won a judgment against you.
+In most states, the creditor has to sue you first.
+Then they get a judgment.
+Then they file a separate step to garnish wages.
+A few debts skip that sequence.
+Federal student loans, federal taxes, and child support can collect without a court judgment.

-The notice you receive is your formal warning that the process is starting or has started.
-It will identify the creditor, the amount, the court, the case number, and a deadline by which you can respond.
+The notice you get is your formal warning.
+The process is starting or has started.
+It will list the creditor, the amount, the court, the case number, and a deadline.
 The deadlines are short.
-Treat the notice like a deadline document, not a piece of mail to think about later.
+Treat the notice like a deadline document.
+Not like mail to think about later.

 The federal floor on protected wages

-The federal Consumer Credit Protection Act sets a national minimum on how much of your wages a creditor can take.
-For ordinary consumer debt, the cap is the lesser of two figures: 25 percent of your disposable earnings, or the amount by which your weekly disposable earnings exceed 30 times the federal minimum wage.
-Disposable earnings are your wages after legally required deductions like federal income tax, Social Security, and Medicare.
+The federal Consumer Credit Protection Act sets a national floor.
+It limits how much of your wages a creditor can take.
+For regular consumer debt, the cap is the lesser of two numbers.
+The first is 25 percent of your disposable earnings.
+The second is the amount your weekly disposable earnings exceed 30 times the federal minimum wage.
+Disposable earnings are your wages after required deductions.
+That is federal income tax, Social Security, and Medicare.

 This federal floor applies in every state.
-A creditor cannot take more than the federal cap on ordinary consumer debt, even if state law would allow it.
+A creditor cannot take more than the federal cap on regular consumer debt.
+Even if state law would allow it.
 The federal cap is the ceiling, not the floor.

-Different rules apply to certain priority debts.
-Child support garnishments can reach a higher percentage.
+Other rules apply to some priority debts.
+Child support can reach a higher share.
 Federal tax levies follow a separate IRS table.
-Federal student loan administrative wage garnishments have their own rules.
-If your garnishment is for one of these priority categories, the analysis is different.
+Federal student loan garnishments have their own rules.
+If your garnishment is in one of those buckets, the math is different.

 State exemptions on top of the federal floor

-Many states protect more wages than federal law requires.
-A few states protect almost all wages from garnishment for ordinary consumer debt.
+Many states protect more wages than federal law does.
+A few states protect almost all wages from regular consumer-debt garnishment.
 Others match the federal cap.
-The variation across states is large, and it matters more than most people realize.
+The gap between states is large.
+It matters more than most people think.

-You will not figure out which state exemptions apply to you by reading a national article.
-You will figure it out by reading the actual exemption statute for your state, by reading the form your state provides for claiming exemptions, or by asking an attorney licensed in your state.
+You will not figure out which state shields apply to you from a national article.
+You will figure it out by reading your state's exemption statute.
+Or by reading the form your state gives you to claim shields.
+Or by asking a lawyer in your state.

 The first week

-The window after the notice arrives is short.
-The exact deadlines depend on your state, but the categories of action are similar across most states.
+The window after the notice is short.
+The exact deadlines depend on your state.
+The kinds of action are similar across most states.

 Read the notice.
-Identify the creditor, the case number, the court, the amount, and every deadline on the document.
-Write the deadlines on a calendar.
-Missing a deadline to claim an exemption can cost you the exemption.
+Find the creditor, the case number, the court, the amount, and every deadline.
+Put the deadlines on a calendar.
+Miss a deadline and you can lose the shield.

 Confirm the debt is yours.
-Garnishments occasionally issue against the wrong person because of a name match or an old address.
+Garnishments sometimes hit the wrong person.
+A name match.
+An old address.
 If the underlying judgment was entered without proper service on you, that is a separate issue worth raising.
-The garnishment cannot exceed what the underlying judgment authorizes.
+The garnishment cannot reach more than the judgment allows.

-File the exemption claim if you have a valid exemption.
-Most states provide a form.
+File the exemption claim if you have a valid one.
+Most states have a form.
 The form has a deadline.
-The exemption is generally not automatic; you have to claim it on the record.
-Filing the claim usually triggers a hearing where the creditor and the debtor present whatever proof the exemption requires.
+The shield is mostly not automatic.
+You have to claim it on the record.
+Filing the claim usually sets a hearing.
+The creditor and the debtor each show up with whatever proof the shield requires.

-Notify your employer in writing if you are claiming exemptions, so the employer knows the dispute is live.
-Your employer is not on your side or against you in this; the employer is required to follow the order until a court tells the employer otherwise.
+Tell your boss in writing if you are claiming shields.
+That way payroll knows the dispute is live.
+Your boss is not on your side or against you in this.
+Payroll has to follow the order until a court says otherwise.

-Contact a consumer-protection attorney in your state.
-If the dollars at stake are meaningful, the cost of an attorney is often justified by the exemptions you can preserve.
-Some attorneys handle this on a low fee or flat fee.
-Some are available through legal aid for low-income filers.
+Call a consumer-protection lawyer in your state.
+If the dollars at stake are big enough, the cost of a lawyer is often paid back by the shields you can save.
+Some lawyers handle this on a low fee or flat fee.
+Legal aid is open to low-income filers in many places.

 What not to do

 Do not ignore the notice.
-Most exemptions are lost by inaction.
-Most garnishments that could have been stopped or limited proceed because the debtor did nothing in the first thirty days.
+Most shields are lost by doing nothing.
+Most garnishments that could have been stopped or trimmed go through because the debtor did nothing in the first 30 days.

-Do not pay the collector directly outside the garnishment process unless you have a written agreement.
-Money paid outside the process may not reduce the garnishment amount.
-Document everything in writing.
+Do not pay the collector outside the garnishment process.
+Not unless you have it in writing.
+Money paid outside the process may not reduce the garnishment.
+Get every promise in writing.

-Do not quit your job to avoid the garnishment.
-The next employer will face the same order.
-Quitting does not eliminate the underlying judgment, and it costs you the income while the judgment continues to accrue interest in many states.
+Do not quit your job to dodge the garnishment.
+The next boss will face the same order.
+Quitting does not erase the judgment.
+It costs you the income while the judgment keeps growing interest in many states.

-Do not assume the creditor has the law right.
-Garnishment paperwork sometimes overstates the amount that can be taken or understates the exemptions that apply.
-The court is the place where the math gets corrected, not the creditor's office.
+Do not trust that the creditor has the law right.
+Garnishment paperwork sometimes claims more than it should.
+Or skips shields that apply.
+The court is where the math gets fixed.
+Not the creditor's office.

 The honest summary

 A wage garnishment notice is serious mail.
-Federal law caps how much can be taken; state law often raises the protection further; the protections are not automatic and have to be claimed on a deadline.
-Doing nothing is the worst posture.
-Reading the notice carefully, identifying the deadlines, and getting an attorney licensed in your state to walk through the exemption claims is the workable path.
+Federal law caps how much can be taken.
+State law often raises the shield further.
+The shields are not automatic.
+They have to be claimed on a deadline.
+Doing nothing is the worst move.
+Read the notice with care.
+Find the deadlines.
+Get a lawyer in your state to walk through the exemption claims.
+That is the workable path.

 Frequently asked questions